-We take great pride in offering the highest standards of residential & specialist dementia care in each of our homes.
-The level of care we give to each and every one our residents is exactly what we would want our own loved ones to receive.
+We take great pride in offering the highest standards of residential dementia care in each of our homes.
+The level of care we give to each and every one of our residents is exactly what we would want our own loved ones to receive.

 Hartford Care residents are encouraged to maintain their own lifestyles in a way which reflects their own personal choices, enabling them to have as much independence as possible.
 Safe in the knowledge that care and assistance is always close at hand, 24 hours a day, from our fully-trained care teams.
 These values are reflected across all our homes, whether it is residential or dementia care that you are looking for.